Alberta Gambling Laws Explained (2025 Update)

 Legal Gambling Age and Sports Betting Regulations

-Alberta sports betting has already seen big changes in recent years, and these are only going to continue in the near future.
+Alberta sports betting has already seen significant regulatory changes in recent years, and these are only going to continue in the near future.
 For a long time Canada only permitted sports betting in a parlay fashion (also known as accumulators or multiples), with each bet requiring multiple contingencies to come off.
 Alberta gambling rules changed in 2021, as per the rest of Canada, to legalise single event sports betting.
-This made sports wagers far more accessible and helped prevent online bettors from drifting to American and other offshore sportsbooks.
+This expanded the types of wagers allowed under Canadian law and reduced reliance on unregulated offshore sportsbooks.

 The iGaming Alberta Act is going to open up not just the casino marketplace but also domestic sportsbooks.
 This follows in the footsteps of Ontario, where many online betting operators host both casino gaming and sports betting markets under the same virtual roof.
-We've reviewed the best Alberta betting sites and will continue to add to them as more and more become available.
+We've reviewed the best betting sites for Alberta and will continue to add to them as regulated options become available.

 The legal gambling age in Alberta for sports is 18, the same as for casino gaming.